airbnb/airbnb-spark-thrift/README.md

 ```

 ## How to get started
+  1. Ensure you have `sbt` and `thrift` (thrift version 0.9.3) installed
-Clone the project and mvn package to get the artifact.
+  2. Clone the project
+  3. run `sbt package` to get the artifact.
+If you wish to run tests, then run `sbt test`

 ## How to contribute